Precautions for Dressing a Grinding Wheel

 - Some dressing tables, such as the star dressing table, can cause a lot of sparks, so safety glasses (full face protection and safety glasses are the ultimate protection!) are essential protective equipment.

-5. Silicon carbide or alumina dust is the dust you don’t want in your lungs.
+5. Silicon carbide or alumina oxide is the dust you don’t want in your lungs.

 - Since even acute silicosis is a serious condition, make sure you buy a high-quality mask that will be used every time you wear it.